Open-EO/openeo-processes/tests/README.md

     description: A list of test cases without a specific order
     type: array
     items:
+      description: |-
-      description: A test case with a set of arguments and a specific return value or exception
+        A test case with a set of arguments and a specific return value or exception

+        If both `returns` and `throws` are provided, it means that either of it should be true.
+        So either the process retuens as specified or throws the specified error.
       type: object
       required:
         - arguments
+      oneOf:
+        - required:
+            - returns
+        - required:
+            - throws
       properties:
         arguments:
           description: A key-value pair for an argument.
 Key = Parameter name, Value = Argument value
           type: object
           additionalProperties:
             description: An argument, can be of any type
-      oneOf:
-        - required:
-            - returns
-          properties:
+        optional:
+          description: Marks optional test so a failure produces only a warning.
+          type: boolean
+          default: false
         returns:
           description: The return value, can be of any type
         delta:
           description: If set to a positive number the equality of the actual return value and the expected return value is checked against a delta value to circumvent problems with floating-point inaccuracy.
           type: number
-        - required:
-            - throws
-          properties:
         throws:
           oneOf:
             - description: Specify an exception name from the process specification
               type: string
               minLength: 1
             - description: Use true if the type of exception is unknown
               type: boolean
               const: true
 ```

 Arguments and return values can point to external files, e.g.